tvghung/monopoly/project-document/ui-ux-overhaul/04_PHASE_4_GAMEPLAY_ACTIONS.md

 - No second animation queue, parallel event bus, or duplicated presentation store.
 - No old mortgage, open-market, or auction rules.
-- No client gameplay commands named DRAW or CONTINUE unless a separately approved protocol design introduces them.
-They are not current commands.
+- The pre-V7 design did not use client commands named DRAW or CONTINUE.
+Current V7 card interaction uses operation-scoped `draw card` and `dismiss card` with durable pending state and authoritative ACK flow.
 - No automatic push, merge, or Phase 5 implementation as part of this plan.

 ## 2. Authority and presentation pipeline